-In 2017 the average cost of a funeral in the UK was £3,784* but that figure disguises big differences between regions and types of funeral.
-Average costs for a burial in London hit over £9,000 while the cost of a cremation in Belfast, the least expensive area for funerals, came in under £3,000.
+In 2018 the average cost of a funeral in the UK was £3,757* but that figure disguises big differences between regions and types of funeral.
+Average costs for a burial in Kensal Green in London soared to over £11,850 while the cost of a cremation in Belfast, the least expensive area for funerals, came in at £2,851.

 And the reality is that you can expect to pay even more because these figures only cover the basics such as the funeral director’s costs, doctor’s fees (where applicable), minister’s fees and burial or cremation charges.
 If you’re planning a gathering after the funeral then any catering costs or venue hire will be extra, as will funeral notices, car hire and flowers.